Haik's German Autohaus

 Volkswagen Timing Belt

-Most Volkswagen and Audi engines are interference engines.
+Most Volkswagen engines are interference engines.
 This means that when the crankshaft pushes the piston up to top of the stroke and the camshaft pushes the valves down to open them, the piston and valves will smash into each other if the crankshaft and camshafts are not timed properly.
-When the timing belt breaks, there is no more timing.
+Since the timing belt is what keeps the crankshaft and camshaft in time, when the timing belt breaks, there is no more timing.

 Timing Belt Replacement intervals